opencast/opencast/docs/guides/admin/docs/configuration/multi.tenancy.md

 Two additional files should be copied: `org.opencastproject.ui.metadata.CatalogUIAdapterFactory-episode-common.cfg` should be copied to `org.opencastproject.ui.metadata.CatalogUIAdapterFactory-episode-common.cfg-tenant1`, and `org.opencastproject.ui.metadata.CatalogUIAdapterFactory-series-common.cfg` should be copied to `org.opencastproject.ui.metadata.CatalogUIAdapterFactory-series-common-tenant1.cfg`.

-In each of the new configuration files, change `organization` key to match the tenant id.
+In each of the new configuration files, change `organization` key to match the tenant id, and change the `common-metadata` key to false.
 Create a copy of the files for each tenant.
+Note: The original `...-common.cfg` files *must* have their `common-metadata` keys set to true, otherwise metadata will only be available in one tenant and you will experience a number of odd errors.